The Business Case for Nutrition

 But it takes the right kind of program to fully realize the potential business benefits: One with an emphasis on nutrition.

 Three of the biggest chronic health conditions in America are directly related to nutrition: obesity, cardiovascular disease, and diabetes.
 People make an average of 200 food decisions every day.
 Each of these decisions is an opportunity to promote wellness and avoid chronic disease—or do the opposite.

-A corporate wellness program that includes nutrition and lifestyle support is not only good for employees—it makes good business sense.
-Explore this guide to learn how corporate wellness and employee nutrition programs can lower costs, boost productivity, and help your organization recruit and retain top talent.
+An employee wellness program that includes nutrition and lifestyle support is not only good for employees—it makes good business sense.
+Explore this guide to learn how employee wellness and corporate nutrition programs can lower costs, boost productivity, and help your organization recruit and retain top talent.

 Nutrition is Key to Reining in Employer Health Costs